 Two Mincemeat Recipes: One Vintage, One for Modern Cooks

 Most modern mincemeat recipes no longer include meat and some include liquor.
-But if you want to make mincemeat the traditional way, here is an early New England receipt (or recipe), originally published in 1832 in Lydia Maria Child's American Frugal Housewife and provided for reprint by Old Sturbridge Village, the famous living history attraction in New England's Last Green Valley:
+But if you want to make mincemeat the traditional way, here is an early New England receipt (or recipe), originally published in 1832 in Lydia Maria Child's American Frugal Housewife and provided for reprint by Old Sturbridge Village, the famous living history attraction open year-round in New England's Last Green Valley:

 Sounds pretty involved, eh?
+Don't be daunted.
 Fortunately, Old Sturbridge Village also shares with us a mincemeat recipe that has been adapted for the modern cook.
 It appears in the Old Sturbridge Village Cookbook.

 1 1/4 pounds of beef round or leftover roast

 1 cup raisins or currant

 1/2 cup white sugar

 1/2 cup brown sugar

 1/2 teaspoon salt

 2 teaspoons cinnamon